 The first chapter is a description of cultural phenomena of English Renaissance, of literary and musical achievements of the period called the ‘Elizabethan era’ (in recognition of merits of the notable Queen Elizabeth I) – the era, whose rich, vigorously developing poetry and drama (with William Shakespeare’s work in the lead) would often become a canvas for musical compositions by many different composers, not only the Anglo-Saxon ones.

-In the second chapter I am introducing a profile of Roger Quilter, a composer, whose debut took place on the threshold of the 20th century - in London, in March of 1990.
+In the second chapter I am introducing a profile of Roger Quilter, a composer whose debut took place on the threshold of the 20th century - in London, in March of 1990.
 An alumnus of the Conservatory in Frankfurt, a member of the Frankfurt Group, associating five English-speaking composers, searching for their own musical language without stepping in solutions alternative to major/minor system.
 Quilter devoted himself mainly to composing songs (he composed over a hundred of them) and achieved a matchless symbiosis of a poetic word with a vocal line and a structure of a piano part, which – thanks to the harmony – adds colour to his songs and strengthens the emotional load.

 Seven Elizabethan Lyrics op.12, first published in 1908 is a cycle of carefully chosen renaissance love lyrics with a musical setting allowing the maximum variety of ambiances and keys.
 Moving on to the analysis of these songs in the third chapter of my thesis I emphasize a problem that is extremely important from the point of view of a singer interpreting songs in a foreign language – the problem of translating poetry.
 What is essential for a singer-interpreter is a perfect understanding of the lyrics, of every single word – without it the interpretation lacks assurance and truth.
 He, therefore, should make a philologically accurate interpretation.
 However, by doing so, he is dealing only with the layer of significance – and what about the spirit of poetry, its elusive aura, nimbleness and ambiguity?
 Here comes to his aid knowledge of the period in which the lyrics were written and, above all, his talent and the musical language of the composer: the beauty of the lyrics, the spirit, the emotions – they are all depicted by music: the beauty of the melodies, the aura and atmosphere of the piano accompaniment.
 In my analysis of the Elizabethan Lyrics I explain the origin of the lyrics, the structure of each poem and its influence on the musical means through which the composer has “sounded” the chosen poems.